Have you ever sat down with a cup of coffee and tried to list off all the Legend of Zelda games in order?

 18. The Legend of Zelda: The Wind Waker (2002)

-Who could forget Link’s first-ever cel-shaded adventure, one of the best GameCube games of all time.
+Who could forget Link’s first-ever cel-shaded adventure, one of my all-time favourite GameCube games.

-Take too the high seas while searching for your sister, picking up treasure and Triforce shards while battling badguys.
+Take to the high seas while searching for your sister, picking up treasure and Triforce shards while battling bad guys.

 19. The Legend of Zelda: Ocarina of Time Master Quest (2002)